PAST

 Requiem for Charleston (2016)in the permanent collection at the Smithsonian American Art Museum—considers the events of June 17, 2015, when nine men and women were shot by a white supremacist inside one of the country’s oldest historically Black churches in Charleston, South Carolina.
 The installation (previously on view at the museum) consisted of 25 tambourines whose drums have been replaced with black lambskin, referring to the quintessential symbol of innocence and sacrifice.
 Nine of the tambourines are inscribed with the names of the murdered men and woman; others are left blank in tribute to the many men, women, and children who have died in attacks on Black churches.

-SAAM panel discussion with with Alfredo Jaar, Sam Giliiam, E. Carmen Ramos and Lava Thomas: Contemporary Artists in Conversation with History: 1968.
+Watch the panel discussion here, with with artists Alfredo Jaar, Sam Giliiam, E. Carmen Ramos and Lava Thomas.

 Clouds of Joy, 2021, Tambourines, leather, suede, acrylic mirror, blue acrylic discs, ribbon, 48 x 137 in.